jlajohns/startup/README.md

 - Service: Backend endpoints to: addTask, updateTask, deleteTask
 - WebSocket: Shows who has done what tasks in real time, allows all users to update task list
 - React: Application uses React web framework

+## HTML Assignment
+- HTML pages: Three pages, one that respresent the ability to login, an index and taskhistory
+- Tags: properly used the html tags
+- Links: links to login on index page, and link on login to taskhistory
+- Text: Each task action is represented by a textual description
+- Images: Image on index.html
+- 3rd party service calls: placeholder button for API to google calendar
+- Websocket: Placeholder showing real time updates on task actions for users logged in
+- Database data: placeholder for task history list in taskhistory.html
+- Deployed simon to website (https://simon.jascinda.click)